 The Mountain Education Center, Inc. (Charter School) is incorporated as a non-profit corporation pursuant to Georgia law and operates under the guidance of a governing board.
-The Special State Start-up Charter is an agreement between the Mountain Education Center, Inc. and the Georgia State Board of Education in reliance upon an intergovernmental agreement between the School Districts of Fannin County, Gilmer County, Lumpkin County, Pickens County, Towns County, Union County, and White County and in accordance with the Official Code of Georgia Annotated (O.C.G.A.) §20-2-2060 et seq., and Georgia State Board of Education Rule 160-4-0.04.
-The governing board consists of eleven members: the superintendents of the seven School Districts who have joined in the intergovernmental agreement, a representative from each of the three sites of the Mountain Education Center, Inc., and a representative of the Communities in Schools of North Georgia/Family Connections Collaborative.
+The Charter School operates Mountain Education Charter High School according to an agreement between Mountain Education Center, Inc. and the State Charter Schools Commission in accordance with the Official Code of Georgia Annotated (O.C.G.A.) §20-2-2060 et seq.

-NOTE 2: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+Note 2: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES